PCI or Payment Warning Received? Start by Understanding What Actually Needs Action

 They do not automatically mean:

-The real risk comes from reacting blindly instead of understanding scope.
+The risk comes from reacting without understanding scope.

 Where PCI Issues Actually Come From